stupendoussuperpowers/witprox/README.md

     `LD_PRELOAD=/path/to/connectldp.so npm install --prefer-online`

     This approach is much more limited, given that all programs to be monitored need to be LD_PRELOAD'd individually.
 It's also much harder to describe filters.

+[UDP]

+UDP proxy works by binding our UDP server to `0.0.0.0` with `IP_TRANSPARENT` and `IP_RECVORGDSTADDR` flags on the socket.
+These socket options allow the kernel to preserve the original destination address of incoming packets which are later extracted from the out-of-band data associated with that packet.

+Unlike TCP, UDP is connectionless, this introduces a few challenges:

+- Each packet needs to be handled individually, and we must ensure that the server responses we relay back to client appear to come from the original destination (IP, Port).
+This requires us to spoof our address while sending this message back to the client.

+- With TCP, we need no setup to determine the original IP address, we can achieve that by getting the `SO_ORIGINAL_DST` socket option on the connection.
+This approach does not work on UDP out of the box, and we need to use the `IP_RECVORIGDSTADDR` flag to ensure this data is stored in the out-of-band data of the packet.

+The current setup relies on `TPROXY` rules in `iptables`, which mark and redirect the relevant UDP traffic to our proxy.
+These rules can be found in `setup_udp_proxy.sh`.

 ---
 ### Sample Logs